-- The closest airport to Sandton, South Africa is OR Tambo International Airport.
+- The closest airport to Somerset West, South Africa is Cape Town International Airport.

 - An attendance certificate will be emailed to each delegate after conference.